spackows/ICAAI-2024_RAG-CD/README.md

 **Running these notebooks**
 - These notebooks can run in the notebook editor of [IBM watsonx.ai](https://www.ibm.com/products/watsonx-ai)
-- Notebooks 1 - 10 can run on the smallest run-time environment
+- These notebooks can run on the smallest run-time environment
-- Notebook 11 requires one of the larger environments
+- Notebooks 11 and 13 run faster with one of the larger environments

 <table>
 <tr>